kvssankar/git-ultimate-cloner-npm/README.md

     lit <repository-url> [-e {editor name}]

+   Note:
-   For Visual Studio Code, use c.
+   > For Visual Studio Code, use c.
 For Atom, use a.

+   > Opens in Visual Studio Code by defualt

 ## Or this 🥵🥵🥵